pxmch/cas-fee-timelines-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `-prod` flag for a production build.

 ### Running unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).